Koebe conjecture and the Weyl problem for convex surfaces in hyperbolic 3-space: Notations, Preliminaries, and Outline of the proof of Theorem

 (1) The sequence $\{\phi_n\}$ contains a subsequence converging uniformly on compact subsets to a continuous map $\phi: U \to \partial C_K(Y)$.
-This is achieved by showing $\{\phi_n: (U_n , d^{\mathbb S}) \to (\partial C_K(Y^{(n)}), d^E)\}$ is an equicontinuous family.
-The later is proved in \S7 using transboundary extremal lengths.
-In computing the extremal length, we use the fact that the path metric induced by $d^E$ on a possibly non-smooth hyperbolic convex surface in $\H^3$ is conformal to its intrinsic metric.
+This is achieved by showing $\{\phi_n: (U_n , d^{\mathbf S}) \to (\partial C_K(Y^{(n)}), d^E)\}$ is an equicontinuous family.
+The latter is proved in \S7 using transboundary extremal lengths.
+In computing the extremal length, we use the fact that the path metric induced by $d^E$ on a possibly non-smooth hyperbolic convex surface in $\H_P^3$ is conformal to its intrinsic path metric induced from $d^P$.

 (2) The limit map $\phi: (U, d^U) \to \partial C_K(Y)$ is an isometry.
 This follows from Alexandrov's convergence Theorem \ref{convergence} and convergence of Poincar\'e metrics (Theorem \ref{poincare}) in \S5;